Solar-network/docs/docs/guidebook/contribution-guidelines/repository-management.md

 ## Assigning Bounty Tiers Before Merging a Pull Request

 Before a developer merges a PR, it is _required_ to assign one of the seven bounty labels.
-Those labels will be used by the _SwipeChain Bot_ to calculate bounty rewards and inform the contributors about those and other activities or requests.
+Those labels will be used by the _Solar Bot_ to calculate bounty rewards and inform the contributors about those and other activities or requests.

 **Tier 1 - \$100**